-The following guide will show you how to integrate PlanetScale with a Prisma application using the Prisma Data Platform integration and, optionally, deploy it to Vercel.
+The following guide will show you how to integrate PlanetScale with a Prisma application using the Prisma Data Platform integration.

 Give your project a name.
 You'll have the option to either create a new repository for your project or import an existing Prisma repository.
 Either way, select the GitHub account that the existing project lives under or where you want it to live.